ODOWDAIBM/fabric/docs/source/peers/Peers.md

 A query transaction can return its results immediately to the application because all the information required to satisfy the query is in the local copy of the ledger.
 Indeed, an application can connect to one or more peers in the network which hosts a copy of the ledger to issue a query, as each peer's copy of the ledger is kept up-to-date; though typically applications will connect to a single peer.
 It's obvious that for query transactions the peer does not need to consult with other peers in order to return the results to the application, which is quite different to ledger updates.

-An update transaction is quite different, because a single peer cannot, on its own, update the ledger -- it requires the consent of other peers in the network.
-A peer requires other peers in the network to approve a ledger update before it can be applied to a peer's local ledger.
-This process is called *consensus* -- it is asynchronous in nature and therefore takes longer to complete than a query.
-But when all the peers required to approve the transaction do so, and the transaction is committed to the ledger, peers will notify their connected applications that the ledger has been updated.
-You'll see a lot more detail about the role of peers in the consensus process later in this topic.
+An update transaction is only a a little different to a query transaction; applications connect to peers, invoke a smart contract, receive asynchronous notifications as the transaction progresses and when the ledger is updated.
+We'll see later that what happens *under the covers* is significantly more complex for an update transaction compared to a query transaction, but that's not important from the application's perspective.

 To reiterate, the SDK makes ledger query and ledger update easy for applications.
-For query transactions, applications connect to peers, invoke a smart contract regulating query transactions, and receive an immediate response.
-For update transactions, it's only a little more complex; applications connect to peers, invoke a smart contract regulating update transactions and receive an asynchronous notification when the ledger has been updated -- they do not need to worry about the mechanics of the consensus process.
+For query transactions, applications connect to peers, invoke a smart contract and receive an immediate response.
+For update transactions, applications have to additionally wait asynchronously for the ledger update to complete.

 ## Peers and channels